 Private Sector Banks have made names in providing better service, however, they charge for the extra services provided by them.

-Public sector banks fees and charges are less such as on balance maintenance .
-A lot of public sector banks are still picking up in the service.
+Public sector banks fees and charges are less such as on balance maintenance.
+A lot of public sector banks are still picking up in their service offerings.

 • Customer Base: